shahzadadil/azure-cloud-samples/service-bus/pub-sub-retry/ServiceBusRetry/Azure.Core/usage.md

     }
 }
 ```
+- Your implementation should inherit from the infrastrtcture class
+-

 ### Setup Azure Service Bus client factory
 in your projects where we need to consume the implementation setup the factory to crete service bus clients.